evmarts/blog/_posts/2015-12-04-research-essay.md

 ---
 layout: post
-title: A paper on social media marketing
+title: a paper on social media marketing
 ---

 In the second year of my undergrad I was tasked with writing a research paper for an English course.
 I was just starting to get into internet marketing so I chose to write a paper on social media marketing (SMM).
 Below is the opening paragraph from the research proposal I wrote: